-Those who have standing to bring a collective claim include designated public authorities (for example the Office of Fair Trading) and private bodies authorized by the Secretary of State.
+Those who have standing to bring a collective claim include designated public authorities (for example the CMA) and private bodies authorized by the Secretary of State.
 Individual consumers cannot bring a claim.

 The costs of the case are met by the losing party.
 However, the amount of these costs is subject to the review of the court and may be reduced where, for example, the winner was only partly successful or where an offer to settle was unreasonably rejected.
 Under a GLO costs are divided into 'common costs' and 'individual costs', a member of a losing group will be liable for the individual costs of their case together with a share of the common costs of the group.

 There are at present no proposals for legislative change in this area in England and Wales.
-The Scottish government has recently (2 June 2017) introduced a Bill into the Scottish parliament to create an equivalent in Scotland of the English GLO procedure on June 2nd 2017.
+The Scottish government has introduced a Bill into the Scottish parliament to create an equivalent in Scotland of the English GLO procedure on June 2nd 2017.
 The Civil Litigation (Expenses and Group Proceedings) (Scotland) Act 2018 received Royal Assent on 5 June 2018.
 The 2018 Act, for the first time in Scotland, makes provision for group proceedings.

 Merricks v Mastercard Inc : Collective Actions Re-invigorated...